microprediction/timemachines/CONTRIBUTE_BATCH_STYLE_MODELS.md

 Do you have a favourite Python package for time-series analysis that you would like to see included in the funnel?
 There's some discussion on this [LI post](https://www.linkedin.com/posts/petercotton_timeseries-timeseriesanalysis-forecasting-activity-6844102671906037760-bGtu)

-### Likely contributor
+### When to use this pattern.

 - You maintain a time-series package, or just really like one.
 - The package exposes a way of predicting time-series in an offline (sometimes tabular) fashion (as compared with online, incremental)

-### When not to use this pattern

-If the package is a state-space model, or some other incremental method, then it would be wasteful to follow the pattern outlined here.
+Just to emphasize, if the package is, say a state-space model, or some other incremental method, then it would be wasteful to follow the pattern outlined here.
 See [CONTRIBUTE_ONLINE_STYLE_MODELS.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_ONLINE_STYLE_MODELS.md) instead.

 ### How to contribute